davidbisaccia/PreceptorTimeApp/README.md

 This project was created to demonstrate skillset in angular.

 Skills utilizied:
+- components
+- services
+- routing
+- authentication guards
+- modules (which are dynamically loaded)
+- directives
+- angular forms
-- components, services, routing, authentication guards, modules (which are dynamically loaded), directives, angular forms, a setup that loads different services based on the environment settings, etc....
+- a setup that loads different services based on the environment settings
+- etc...

 # Design